Runavík in evening light

 Cruise ship dock at Runavík cruise port.
 Both smaller and larger vessels dock at the port.
 Runavík port is located right in the city centre.
 You are only minutes away form the main street when disembarking a cruise ship here.

 Passengers arriving with cruise ships to Runavík have a variety of day tours available when visiting the island group.
-This Faroe Islands Highlights Tour is a favourite among travellers as it gives a great overview of main attractions within a single day.
-Simply write in the ‘other information’ section during the booking process that you want pickup in Runavík and a guide will pick you up there.
+This Faroe Islands shore cruise excursion is a favourite among travellers as it gives a great overview of main attractions within a single day.
+Simply type in Runavík as your pickup location and a guide will pick you up at the port.

 Besides cruise ships, the harbour area is also home to the archipelago’s largest business, the Faroe Islands salmon company Bakkafrost.
 Salmon is one of the main produce in the local food culture.